 Also, what binds the Nordic countries together is what generates sufficient strength to attract the interest of the outside world.
 After years of close and successful collaboration, we in the Nordic region take our common areas of strength for granted.
 Nevertheless, it is important to express the common strengths we feel we have in relation to the outside world.
-The region branding strategy establishes how we communicate what we are and what we want to audiences outside of the Nordic region.
+The region branding strategy establishes what we are and how we want to be perceived among audiences outside of the Nordic region.

-Has your view on the Nordic region as brand changed since you wrote the article?
+Has your view on the Nordic region as brand changed after your work there?

 I asked myself several times when developing the Nordic region brand strategy: is it really possible to bundle together all these rich and diverse cultures under a common brand identity?
 After finalizing the strategy, I would argument that the answer is no.

 Nothing and no one, neither a country nor a region, really controls its image, especially in today’s transparent, fast-moving and increasingly digital communication landscape.
 The image is earned.
 For long-term and sustainable relations with other countries, the offer must be genuine.

 Branding communication requires credibility and authenticity.
 You have to be what you claim to be and want to be.
 Challenges arise if there is no common identity in the area.